Coefficient of Conservatism:

 Coefficient of Wetness:

 The familiar flowering spadix with its strong odor and hooded spathe is the first wildflower of the spring, often blooming through the snow (and producing heat to melt snow and ice and presumably warm the interior for the pollinators comfort; see Seymour (1997)).
+The first flowering collections of this from southernmost Michigan are from early March and, doubtless, in some years, it is in bloom by late February.
 It is followed by development of the large leaves which, especially when bruised, also produce the odor.
-The large, knobby black fruit matures in late fall, when plants are leafless, and is often not recognized as belonging to skunk-cabbage.
+The large, knobby black fruit, somewhat resembling a small pineapple, matures in late fall, when plants are leafless, and is often not recognized as belonging to skunk-cabbage.
+The large (up to 1 cm diameter), pale brown seeds are imbedded in a spongy white matrix inside the fruit.